FariaSamanta/SHANA/README.md

 ✅ Plays a click sound when blinking
 ✅ Uses a 3x3 grid system for smoother tracking

-3️⃣ Installation & Setup
-📌 Requirements:
-Make sure you have Python installed and install the necessary libraries using:

-bash
-Copy
-Edit
-pip install opencv-python dlib numpy pyautogui pygame 📌 Download the required files:

-Place shape_predictor_68_face_landmarks.dat in the same folder as your script.

-Place click_sound.mp3 in the same folder.

-📌 Run the code:

-bash
-Copy
-Edit
-python eye_tracking_cursor.py
-4️⃣ How to Use
-1️⃣ Run the script and look at different areas of the screen.
-2️⃣ Your cursor will follow your eye movements.
-3️⃣ Blink to trigger a mouse click.
-4️⃣ Press Q to exit.

-5️⃣ Known Issues & Future Improvements
-⚠ May need calibration for different lighting conditions.
-⚠ Cursor movement can be refined for smoother control.
-✨ Future improvement: Implement a larger grid system for more precise tracking.

 ## Installation
 1. Clone this repository: